HPV 6

 Human Papillomavirus 11 Recombinant

-Recombinant HPV-11 antigen is a 58.1kDa protein covering the full length of HPV-11 major capsid, its N-terminus is fused with a GST tag, having a total molecular weight of 84kDa.
-The HPV-11 was purified by proprietary chromatographic technique.
+Recombinant HPV-11 antigen is a protein with a molecular weight of 58.1 kDa, encompassing the entire length of the HPV-11 major capsid protein.
+It has a GST tag fused to its N-terminus, resulting in a total molecular weight of 84 kDa.
+The purification of HPV-11 was carried out using a proprietary chromatographic method.

 Shipped with Ice Packs